 My only complaint is that on linux the keyboard goes in “sleep mode” every 15 minutes or so, and to wake it up I have to unplug it and plug it back in, which is a major hassle.
-A quick fix for this is leaving the Software Open on the “Layout” tab.
+A quick fix for this is leaving the software open on the “Layout” tab.

 Just a month later buying the AP2 I decided that I was going to build my own keyboard.
 And it was going to be the Lily58 Pro.